Ajstros/pyripherals/docs/source/index.rst

-.. covgDAQ documentation master file, created by sphinx-quickstart on Sat Feb 19 12:21:09 2022.
+.. pyripheral documentation master file, created by sphinx-quickstart on Sat Feb 19 12:21:09 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to covgDAQ's documentation!
+Welcome to pyripheral's documentation!
 ===================================

 .. toctree::